learn-co-curriculum/phase-1-callback-functions/README.md

 function somethingExpensive(cb) {
   // do something crazy,
   // like fetching a bajillion websites
-  // then pass their data to callback: cb(data);
+  // then pass their data to the callback: cb(data);
 }
 ```

-This approach allows us to separate execution of the expensive operation from
+This approach allows us to separate the execution of the expensive operation from
 the functions that use the data it returns.
 We do this by passing whichever
 function we currently need to `somethingExpensive()` as a callback.
 Once the
 expensive operation is finished, we simply call `cb()`, passing the data along